Stacy Penner

 Homelessness

-The Homelessness cluster, led by Dr. John Graham, is identifying technology and service-delivery solutions to reduce homelessness in vulnerable populations in the Okanagan.
+The Homelessness Research Excellence Cluster, led by Dr. John Graham, is identifying technology and service-delivery solutions to reduce homelessness in vulnerable populations in the Okanagan.
 The team works in close collaboration with community-based agencies and Indigenous communities to help make homelessness strategies more responsive and efficient in addressing the diverse needs of vulnerable populations, including those who have experienced a traumatic brain injury.

 Grants to fund research on youth mental health, MAID and global health equity